KingDestinyThe1st/Symfony-Framework-Setup-for-Docker/README.md

     mkdir app
     ```

-3.  **Place your Symfony project inside the app directory:**
+3.  **Place your Symfony project inside the app directory or Leave the app directory empty:**
-    You must place your existing Symfony project inside the newly created app directory.
+    You can leave the app directory empty or place your existing Symfony project inside the newly created app directory.
+    In case you left the app directory empty, make sure to restart the container or symfony server after installing a new Symfony project.
+The Symfony CLI tool will not restart the server for you.

 4.  **Build and run the Docker container:**